How to Check and Monitor Your Business Credit Score

 It is advisable to monitor the credit reports regularly and report any wrong information entered.
 Sometimes a poor credit score results from inaccurate reporting that interferes with the data.

 Unused accounts might seem like a bother, but they are suitable for credit information.
-So, keep them open as long as possible.
+So keep them open as long as possible.

-Making Payments on Time
+3. Always Make Payments on Time

 The leading cause of poor credit for many businesses is late payments.
-Make sure that you make your payments on time, and you will notice an improvement in your credit score.
+Make sure that you make your payments on-time and you will notice an improvement in your credit score.

-Encouraging Vendors to Add References
+4. Encourage Vendors to Add References

 Your vendors adding references by filing positive reports to bureaus on your behalf will lead to an uptick in your score over time.
 You can ask your vendor to either reach out directly, or simply list them as a reference.